 Manie inserted Veronica's key into the door's lock and twisted, switching it open with a stiff click.
 She grabbed the handle and turned, watching in horror as her worst nightmare instantly came true.

-Inside the room was tens of thousands of empty, glass jars, stacked halfway to the stone ceiling in endless rows of lids.
-They were sitting on hundreds of wood pallets with enough room left to walk between.
-It seemed like the hallway went on and on forever, stretching far into the bleak darkness and flickering, orange torch light.
+Inside the room was tens of thousands of glass jars, stacked halfway to the stone ceiling in endless rows of lids.
+They were sitting on hundreds of wooden shelves with enough room left to walk between.
+It seemed like the hallway went on forever, stretching far into the bleak darkness and flickering, orange torchlight.

 Tears filled Manie's eyes.
 She had never felt so stupid, so betrayed, so heartbroken.
 Here were the creatures she had grown to love more than life itself, kept as prisoners, trapped inside jars in a dark and empty hallway.
 How could someone do this?
 Veronica was right, the queen of the Torch-Wings would never help them if she knew about this.
 This was unthinkable.

 It became clear in Manie's mind what had to be done.
 If this was how she was helping her king achieve his goals, she didn't want to help at all.
-Even if it meant she had to sacrifice the life she had grown to know.
+Even if it meant she had to sacrifice the life she had grown to know, to do that.

 Manie went towards the stacks and grabbed a jar.
-She looked at the contents and saw nothing.
+She looked at the contents but saw nothing.
 It became painfully clear that she may never see another Torch-Wing again, now that the Blue Crystal had gone dark.
 Her ability to reveal the creatures had vanished, along with the Crystal’s blue flame.
 It was all because of Veronica’s greed.
-It made Manie angry.
-But that wasn't important right now.
+It made Manie endlessly angry, but that wasn't important right now.
 What was important, was freeing the Torch-Wings.